 If you missed that video introduction to the tool, here it is:

 The beauty of the software is that there is very little code to write and the software focuses on layout design and rich media.
 I agree with Patric King’s statement that: “I have been waiting for a solution to happen for designers (not necessarily developers and coders) to use in content creation.”
 This tool looks to do just that!

-Coming from a print background, I have learned over the past five years how to do a little programming, create rich motion graphics and edit video in order to thrive in the industry.
-However, it is refreshing to hear that a new product has arrived that focuses more on design quality and integrity rather than programming or other “non-design” technology.
+Coming from a print background, I have learned over the past five years how to do a little programming, create rich motion graphics and edit video to thrive in the industry.
+However, it is refreshing to hear a new product has arrived that focuses more on design quality and integrity rather than programming or other “non-design” technology.
 The Adobe Digital Publishing Suite doesn’t sacrifice design quality or brand integrity and preserves a direct relationship with readers familiar with their print editions.

-Here at Float, I recently completed a project that utilized Digital Publishing Suite and found my design process to have very few constraints.
+Here at Float, I recently completed a project that used Digital Publishing Suite and found my design process to have very few constraints.
 It was easy to create an engaging reading experience with interactive elements using Adobe InDesign.
 Listed below are some of the features that can be created with Adobe Digital Publishing Suite: